-Houston Rockets NBA Win Total Odds & Pick: Can Jalen Green Speed Up Houston’s Rebuild?
+NBA Win Total Odds & Pick: Will Jalen Green Speed Up the Houston Rockets Rebuild?

 Logan Riely/NBAE via Getty Images.
 Pictured: Jalen Green #0 of the Houston Rockets.